NASCAR Craftsman Truck Series at Kansas Speedway

 - What is the history of the NASCAR Craftsman Truck Series?

-- When did the Truck Series first race at Kansas Speedway?
+- When did the NASCAR Craftsman Truck Series first take place at Kansas Speedway?

-- What are the seating arrangements like at Kansas Speedway?
+- What types of seating are available at Kansas Speedway?

-- What types of events are similar to the Craftsman Truck Series?
+- What is the price range for tickets to the NASCAR Craftsman Truck Series?

-- How does the Truck Series compare to other major racing events?
+- How does the NASCAR Craftsman Truck Series compare to other racing events?

 Media and Trailers